Berlinale Talents: Talent Press

-Talents Footprints Mastercard Enablement Programme
+Berlinale Talents Mastercard Enablement Programme

-Dedicated to doing well by doing good, the Talents Footprints Mastercard Enablement Programme provides three selected fellows with mentoring, financial support and public awareness for their film-related initiatives, networks or platforms that contribute to their local communities in an inclusive and impactful way.
-The programme is open to Berlinale Talents alumni, who can apply with a film-related social initiative in one of four key domains: gender equality and diversity; education and work; peace, justice and understanding; or environmental awareness and climate action.
+Dedicated to doing well by doing good, the Berlinale Talents Mastercard Enablement Programme provides three selected fellows with mentoring, financial support and public awareness for their film-related initiatives, networks or platforms that contribute to their local communities in an inclusive and impactful way.
+The programme is open to Berlinale Talents alumni and also those from the seven Talents International initiatives, who can apply with a film-related social initiative in one of four key domains: gender equality and diversity; education and work; peace, justice and understanding; or environmental awareness and climate action.

 Kompagnon fellowship

-Berlinale Talents and Perspektive Deutsches Kino joined forces to award the inaugural Kompagnon fellowship in 2017.
+From 2017 until 2024, the Berlinale Talents and Perspektive Deutsches Kino joined forces to award the Kompagnon fellowship.
 The fellowship is awarded annually to two directors or screenwriters residing in Germany to support their artistic and professional development.

 Directors and screenwriters of short or feature films who were part of the previous edition of Perspektive Deutsches Kino, as well as permanent residents of Germany who will participate in the Script Station, Doc Station or Short Film Station at the upcoming edition of Berlinale Talents, are eligible to apply.
 In addition to a stipend of 5,000 Euros (2,500 Euros for short films) for development of a screenplay or project, the Kompagnon also provides a mentoring programme, professional coaching and networking opportunities.